Computer Information Systems

 CIS 121.
 Spreadsheet Applications.
 3 Credits.

 Students should be comfortable with basic computer usage prior to enrolling in this course.
 Essential computer skills include utilizing web browsers and email as well as managing files and folders (save, locate, open, create, delete).
 This course is designed to develop spreadsheet skills, with an in-depth study of spreadsheet design and analysis as they relate to business applications.
 Topics include the fundamentals of spreadsheet design, coverage of business formulas and functions, linking multiple worksheets and files, proper layout and design, and an introduction to macros using the Visual BASIC for Applications (VBA) language.
-Prerequisites: ENG 098, FYE 101, MAT 092, RDG 098, or placement.
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096, RDG 098, or placement.

 CIS 123.
 Microcomputer Database Management.
 3 Credits.

 This course is for students who are already familiar with computer use.
 Students must know how to use web browsers, email and manage files and folders (save, locate, open, create, delete).
 This course uses a database software package for a wide range of applications.
 Students create tables, construct queries, design forms, and generate reports.
 Students will also utilize constraints, data types, primary and foreign keys; define relationships and database design concepts; as well as import and export external data.
 Students will create action queries as well as select queries that use aggregate functions, calculated fields, wildcards, keywords, comparison criteria, Boolean terms, and table joins.
-Prerequisite: MAT 092.
-Spring.
+Prerequisite: MAT 092 or MAT 096.

 CIS 128.
 Introduction to Information Systems.
 3 Credits.

 CIS 131.
 Linux Programming.
-4 Credits.
+3 Credits.

 This course provides students a solid foundation in the fundamentals of the Linux operation system.
 Students gain system level experience through problem solving exercises at the command line and in the graphical use interface.
 Students learn the essential command-line commands necessary to be accomplished users of their Linux workstations, as well as be able to use the GUI when appropriate.
 Prerequisite: CIS 140.